cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 - skip warning messages related to ruler token, that is introduced by TSRE5
 - General Option to reduce memory usage
 - Bug fix for https://bugs.launchpad.net/or/+bug/1877644 SPEED signals not being updated in multiplayer clients.
 By cesarbl
-- Web server: web TrackViewer added, by mbm_OR
+- Web server: web TrackMonitor added, by mbm_OR
 - Avoid 3D cab stuttering by a mutable shape primitive, by YoRyan
 - ORTS_SIGNED_TRACTION_TOTAL_BRAKING cab control https://trello.com/c/sHS9ZfNL/463-traction-braking-control-considering-train-brake , by Paolo
-- NEW: bug fix for memory leak, see http://www.elvastower.com/forums/index.php?/topic/34069-potential-memory-leak/
+- bug fix for memory leak, see http://www.elvastower.com/forums/index.php?/topic/34069-potential-memory-leak/
-- NEW: bug fix for misaligned diesel engines HUD, see http://www.elvastower.com/forums/index.php?/topic/32640-or-newyear-mg/page__view__findpost__p__259340
-- NEW: track gauge can be changed over the whole route, see http://www.elvastower.com/forums/index.php?/topic/34022-adjusting-track-gauge/
+- track gauge can be changed over the whole route, see http://www.elvastower.com/forums/index.php?/topic/34022-adjusting-track-gauge/
+- NEW: Russian locales, by Weter
+- NEW: bug corrections, by mbm_OR
+- NEW: correction of bug of diesel engines with zero force, see http://www.elvastower.com/forums/index.php?/topic/34090-idle-rpm-notch1-identical-zero-powerforce/
+- NEW: correction of bug that didn't animate shapes with only two frames, see http://www.elvastower.com/forums/index.php?/topic/34087-problem-with-object-animations-in-tsreor/
+- NEW: first edition of management of ORTS_POWERKEY and ORTS_BATTERY cab controls, by Paolo